-The four spring outlets of Barton Springs and their associated subterranean areas form the only known and currently (2015) confirmed habitats for the Covered Species.
-These habitats and other supported flora and fauna are described in substantial detail in Appendix C.
+The four spring outlets of Barton Springs and their proximal subterranean areas are believed to form the primary habitats where the Covered Species are concentrated.
+Secondary habitat, at least for the Barton Springs salamander, evidently exists in the subsurface throughout the Aquifer, although the size and distribution of these populations remote from the spring complex are very poorly known.
+The better documented habitats and other supported flora and fauna at the outlets are described in substantial detail in Appendix C.

-The salamander populations at Barton Springs experience relatively stable aquatic environmental conditions in their habitat compared to typical lotic (flowing stream) ecosystems.
+The salamander populations in the Aquifer and in its discharge at Barton Springs experience relatively stable aquatic environmental conditions in their habitat compared to typical lotic (open flowing stream) ecosystems.
 Changes in environmental parameters9 are typically gradual and within fairly narrow ranges, with the extremes generally associated with floods and prolonged droughts.
 These conditions consist of perennially flowing spring water that is usually clear, has a neutral pH (~7) (neither acidic nor basic), and maintains cool annual temperatures of ~21 °C (~70 °F) (Service, 2005).
 As is typical of large, groundwater-dominated, springflows, Barton Springs flow on the falling limb of the recession curve (period of decreasing flow after an increase in flow associated with a storm) generally shows a narrow temperature range (stenothermal).
-During wet periods, springflow on the rising limb of the recession curve (period of increasing flow after a storm) may be more affected by the prevailing ambient temperature of local surface runoff that rapidly recharges the Aguifer immediately following storms (Mahler and Bourgeais, 2013).
+During wet periods, springflow on the rising limb of the recession curve (period of increasing flow after a storm) may be more affected by the prevailing ambient temperature of local surface runoff that rapidly recharges the Aquifer immediately following storms (Mahler and Bourgeais, 2013).
 Clean springflow with a relatively constant, cool temperature is essential to maintaining well-oxygenated water necessary for salamander respiration and survival (Service, 2013b; Service, 2005).
 DO concentrations differ somewhat among the spring outlets (City of Austin, 2013).
 At the larger outlets of Barton Springs, DO concentrations range between 4 and 7 mg/L, average about 6 mg/L (Service, 2005), and are directly related to springflow.
 During low flow and associated low DO conditions, the DO concentration of water after it issues from an outlet will tend to increase, other factors equal, especially in spring run environments owing to re-aeration of the water with low DO concentration.
-However, the reduced DO solubility of higher temperature water during summer months, likely made higher by pool environments, may limit such DO concentration increases seasonally and/or from time to time (City of Austin, 2013; Smith-Salgado, 2011).
+However, the reduced DO solubility of higher temperature water during summer months, likely exacerbated by pooled water environments, may limit such DO concentration increases seasonally and/or from time to time (City of Austin, 2013; Smith-Salgado, 2011).